Life has enough challenges; there’s no need to go making up more. That’s why we’re setting the record straight about these common menopause myths.

 Check out this article from The New York Times about what you can expect from the battle of the bulge as you enter the years of menopause.

 Myth #6.
-Menopause is a disease or illness
+Menopause is a disease

 For much of the history of western culture, menopause hasn’t been openly discussed.
 It’s been a secret that was whispered about in the shadows, if at all.